AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 >
 >You can download the complete list of rules [using this link.](/help/using/assets/CodeQuality-rules-latest-AMS.xlsx)

-The results of code quality testing is delivered as **ratings**.
+The results of code quality testing are delivered as **ratings**.
 The following table summarizes the ratings for various test criteria.

 |Name|Definition|Category|Failure Threshold|
 |--- |--- |--- |--- |